Ouphix/synchro-psychotherapies/steps2.md

 When we sum up the data we get, we can see that the mother and the therapist are the most present participants.
 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/plots/AvailableData.jpeg)

+Of course, the therapist is always present in the sessions but sometimes due to technicall difficulties she can't be filmed.

 #### Psychometric data

+Due to technicals problems we got the cannabis consumption data very late.

 Files were collected in [xls](https://en.wikipedia.org/wiki/Microsoft_Excel) format.
 They were imported via the [XLSToCSVConvertor.R](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Scripts/XLSToCSVConvertor.R) R script.
 It returns a dataINCANT.csv csv file and a [dataCannabis.csv](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Data/CSV/psychometry/dataCannabis.csv) file.